 - Complete a CUREC 1 or 1A checklist.
-If this shows a CUREC 2 form is required, complete this too; - Obtain signatures (or email confirmation) from your department, including your supervisor's signature; - Send the checklist to drec@oii.ox.ac.uk for approval and cc dphil@oii.ox.ac.uk https://researchsupport.admin.ox.ac.uk/governance/ethics/apply/sshidrec Applications are considered by the OII's Departmental Research Ethics Committee (DREC).
+If this shows a CUREC 2 form is required, complete this too; - Obtain signatures (or email confirmation) from your department, including your supervisor's signature; - Send the checklist to drec@oii.ox.ac.uk for approval and cc dphil@oii.ox.ac.uk Details of the procedure and application forms can be found on the Central University Research Ethics Committee (CUREC) website - https://researchsupport.admin.ox.ac.uk/governance/ethics/apply/sshidrec Applications are considered by the OII's Departmental Research Ethics Committee (DREC).
 Your research ethics application should be sent to drec@oii.ac.uk in the first instance.
 Please allow at least fifteen working days for a decision from the Committee.